agbrs/agb/book/src/articles/text_rendering.md

 ```

 You might want to use static text rather than using Rust's text formatting, in that case see the documentation for [`ChangeColour`](https://docs.rs/agb/latest/agb/display/font/struct.ChangeColour.html) where it documents the exact code points you need to use.

+The drop shadow colour cannot be changed throughout the text.

 ## Tags